 Hi [insert name],

-It was great to meet you at [insert event name], what a great show!
+It was great to meet you at [insert event name].
+What a show!

-Thanks for showing interest in [company].
+Thanks for showing interest in [your company].
 I’m sure improving your [objective] is one of your company’s main priorities, so I thought it would be great to contact you sooner rather than later.

 As discussed, here’s [insert information] for you to review.
-If you’d like any additional information, or if you have any questions, I’d be more than happy to have a quick chat over the phone.
+If you’d like any additional information or have any questions, I’d be more than happy to have a quick chat over the phone.

-Just let me know when it works best for you.
+Just let me know when works best for you.

 [Insert signature]

-If you try to get a hold of a lead but don’t have any luck, you’ll probably leave a voicemail.
-In this scenario, it’s always a good idea to also follow up with an email.
+If you try to get a hold of a lead on the phone but don’t have any luck, you’ll probably leave a voicemail.
+In this scenario, it’s also a good idea to respond using a follow-up email template..

-A voicemail followed by an email gives the prospect an extra nudge.
-It shows that you’re committed to getting their attention and puts you at the forefront of their mind.
+A voicemail followed by an email gives the prospect an extra nudge and shows that you’re committed to catching their attention.
+When they receive both communications, you may well position yourself in the forefront of their mind.

-Take a look at this example to see how to craft a cold email for this situation.
+Take a look at this example to learn how to craft a post-voicemail email.

 8. Email subject line: I just tried to call you